chfour/blurobot/README.md

 this bot does not use slash commands because I think they're dumb and they take a lot of time to update and they work in a weird way.

+also note: this will not work on windows

 ## setup

 1. `git switch release`